 Pretty much any Pixar movie.
 If you can watch one all the way through without smiling at least once, then you have no soul.

 The end of It's a Wonderful Life looks cheesy and cliche if taken out of context, but taken with the rest of the film it makes excellent Christmas-flavored sweet dreams fuel.
-Many people owe their holiday warm fuzzies entirely to the creater, Frank Capra.
+Many people owe their holiday warm fuzzies entirely to director Frank Capra.

 Mike Leigh's Happy-Go-Lucky: Poppy's cheerfulness really rubs off on you.
 Unless you can't stand quirky happy people who joke a lot :D.

-The Magicians Hat, even though I've only recently discovered it and was only released in one language (which I don't speak).
-Try doing a youtube search for "Thistle sings" - the song, the voice and the imagery is truly sweet (and has considerably fewer gawky forest creatures than its prequel).
-But the Crowning Moment of Heartwarming comes at the end when the aformentioned Magician defeats the film's bad guy but in the process ends up being another victim of said bad guy's freezing curse (and due to the timing is not freed by the curser's death) and Fairy Queen, who has come to reciprocate his affection is able to remove the curse with her tears
+The Magicians Hat: Try doing a youtube search for "Thistle sings" - the song, the voice and the imagery is truly sweet (and has considerably fewer gawky forest creatures than its prequel).
+But the Heartwarming Moment comes at the end when the aforementioned Magician defeats the film's bad guy but in the process ends up being another victim of said bad guy's freezing curse (and due to the timing is not freed by the curser's death) and Fairy Queen, who has come to reciprocate his affection is able to remove the curse with her tears

 Maybe it's just me, but for my entire life, any time I hear "The Rainbow Connection" my heart smiles.